mikemaccana/powershell-profile/README.md

-# Mike's Powershell Profile (and how to set up Windows 10 if you've been using *nix for 20 years)
+# Mike's Powershell Profile (and how to set up Windows console if you've been using *nix for 20 years)

 Heya.
 I've been using bash for about two decades before getting onto Powershell.
 I'm a *nix person.
-I've worked at both Red Hat in the early days, IBM's dedicated Linux team, and a bunch of other places working with *nix as an sysadmin, SRE, Architect and Tech Lead.
-I now develop node and TypeScript while trying to make verifying websites ([EV HTTPS](https://certsimple.com/help/what-is-ev-ssl)) less painful at [CertSimple](https://certsimple.com).
+I've worked at both Red Hat in the early days, IBM's dedicated Linux team, and a bunch of other places working with *nix as an sysadmin, SRE, Architect, and CTO.
+I now develop node and TypeScript while trying to make verifying companies for ([EV HTTPS](https://certsimple.com/help/what-is-ev-ssl)) less painful at [CertSimple](https://certsimple.com).

 **If you come from a Linux or Unix background, and want to use Powershell properly, this is the right place.**

  - Implementations of a bunch of Unix commands
- - The code itself contains useful implementations of common patterns - eg, installing packages, reading the registry, interacting with files and processes.
+ - The profile code itself contains useful implementations of common patterns - eg, installing packages, reading the registry, interacting with files and processes.
 Learning the basic stuff required to make a profile you're happy with is a great way to get comfortable with Powershell.

 The details below are minimal, but the names of most commands make things fairly obvious.

 ## Prerequisities for any *nix user who wants to use Powershell

+This is what I install on any Windows 10 box.

 ### Powershell 6 (also called Powershell Core 6)

-[Powershell Core 6 ](https://docs.microsoft.com/en-gb/powershell/scripting/setup/Installing-PowerShell-Core-on-Windows?view=powershell-6)] has a number of useful bits, but the main thing is it starts way faster than Powershell 5.
+[Powershell Core 6 ](https://docs.microsoft.com/en-gb/powershell/scripting/setup/Installing-PowerShell-Core-on-Windows?view=powershell-6)] has a number of useful bits, but the main thing is it starts way faster than Powershell 5, so there's less lag when you open a new tab.

 ### For a decent, tabbed terminal

-Windows 10 build 1766 includes Sets - which provides a tabbed terminal out ofthe box when youy start Powershell Core 6 (and probably other apps but I don't care).
+Windows 10 build 1766 (run `[Environment]::OSVersion` to see your build) includes Sets - which provides a tabbed terminal out of the box when you start Powershell Core 6 (and probably other apps but I don't care).

 <img src="windows-console.png"/>

-The process isn't ideal (you start a tab, then pick what app to run each time) but Microsoft are [still working on this](https://github.com/Microsoft/console/issues/49) and a way to quicly start another tab of the same type as the current one should come in future.
+The process isn't ideal (you start a tab, then pick what app to run each time from 'Search the web and Windows') but Microsoft are [still working on Sets](https://github.com/Microsoft/console/issues/49) and a way to quicly start another tab of the same type as the current one should come in future.

 If you have an older build of Windows, [ConEmu](https://conemu.github.io/) is your best bet.
 [Hyper](https://hyper.is/) may be promising in future but [currently has issues with Powershell](https://github.com/zeit/hyper/issues/1121).
 Likewise

 ### For 'less' and a bunch of other useful stuff